 M.S. in Psychology.
 Students may apply for an M.S. in Psychology at the completion of their second year of the Psy.D.
 Program (70 semester hours).
 This degree is intended only as an en route degree toward completion of the Psy.D. and is not a terminal master's degree.
-Students must be in good academic standing at time of application and have successfully completed PSY 635 and PSY 636 (Practicum I & II) and PSY 635L and PSY 636L (Supervision Lab I and II).
-The M.S. degree is awarded during fall of students' third year in the program and those awarded the degree may participate in the January commencement at the end of the fall Year 3 semester.
+Students must be in good academic standing at time of application and have successfully completed PSY 635, PSY 636 (Practicum I & II), PSY 635L, and PSY 636L (Supervision Lab I and II).
+The M.S. degree is awarded during fall of students' third year in the program.
+Those awarded the degree may participate in the January Commencement following the award.